Experiential learning resources for the innovative educator

 So when your students inevitably face challenges in their lives, they’ll know how to solve those problems.
 When they apply for jobs they will have a leg up.
 When they are tasked with an unfamiliar project at home, on the job, or in the world, they will know what to do to become familiar with that task or project.

 And not only do self-directed learners know how to learn in a way that paves the way for a lifetime of learning and growth, but they also tend to seek out learning experiences because it becomes ingrained in them.

 Self-directed learners strive to learn more and more because they have experience asking questions and finding answers.

 They’ve become wired to desire knowledge.
 With experience directing their own learning, self-directed learners know how to acquire that knowledge.

 4) Self-Directed Learning Irons Out Classroom Management Challenges:

 You can visualize typical classroom management struggles such as apathy, outbursts, and frustrations in a different way when you have a classroom filled with self-directed learners.

-Self-directed learning is personalized and self-paced, so behaviors associated with confusion or not being challenged enough don’t exist.
+Self-directed learning is personalized and self-paced, so behaviors associated with not understanding the content or not being challenged enough don’t really exist.